My Super Sweet 16: In popular culture

-The Hip-Hop artist Common made a reference to the show, as well as Exiled, in a line from his single "The Game".
+The hip-hop artist Common made a reference to the show, as well as Exiled, in a line from his single "The Game".
 "Watching Sweet Sixteen, bitchin'-ass rich kids, who, don't know, in life, that, you gotta go the distance".

-In the film Bratz, a character, named Meredith, throws a Super Sweet 16 Party and has MTV film it.
+In the film Bratz, a character, named Meredith, throws a super sweet 16 party and has MTV film it.

+In the film Disaster Movie, the protagonist Will throws a super sweet 16 party.

 The show was also parodied on an episode of Comedy Central's South Park ("Hell on Earth 2006") broadcast on October 25, 2006.
 Satan was intent on throwing an over-the-top Halloween bash.
 His behavior reflected that of the sweet 16ers, preparing for their coming-of-age birthdays.
 In the end, when Satan realizes his folly, the audience then considers the sweet 16ers to be "worse than Satan."
 Trey Parker further commented, "I can say.....every single girl that has been on that show, My Super Sweet 16, is evil.
 Is an evil, horrible person.
 It's just that simple."

 In 2016, on the occasion of his 60th birthday, US actor Bryan Cranston (known for his role as Walter White in Breaking Bad) was featured in a parody titled "My Super Sweet 60" for the Jimmy Kimmel Live! show, with Kimmel as a party planner, and various guest stars, including musician Sisqo.

 The show was parodied in the fourth season of Robot Chicken, in a sketch titled "Annie's Super Sweet 16".
 The segment follows the format of the show, with the episode featuring Annie Warbucks from the Little Orphan Annie comic strip.
+Cartoon Network's MAD also did a similar parody, called "My Supernatural Sweet 16."
+It has the main characters from Supernatural responding to an exorcism job involving a bratty teen from My Super Sweet 16.

 On the sister channel Tr3s, the show Quiero Mis Quinces showcases the Latin American traditions of planning a quinceañera.
 More recently, the 2020 reboot of Animaniacs referenced it in a song.